Time Trial Rules and Regulations

 Hafren CC runs men’s and women’s TT series, with aged related categories (see 6.
 Categories).
 Each event in the series counts towards these competitions.
 Please note, there is no overall club championship.

 The TTs series also forms the Road Bike Championships (Men’s and Women’s).
-If entering the competitions please make your intentions clear at the start of the series.
-To qualify riders will have to compete for the whole series on standard road bike (no clip on bars allowed) The riders top 9 places are aggregated to determine the winners.
+Riders on Road Bikes should record this on the start sheet to gain points for this series.
+The riders top 9 places are aggregated to determine the winners.
 No second or third place award is made.
-Any rider using aerobars or TT bike for any event in the series will not qualify the competition

-- The club runs 14 qualifying events.
-Each competitor’s points are calculated from their top 9 results
+- The club runs at least 14 qualifying events.
+Each competitor’s points are calculated from their top 9 results.

 - Marshal Points.
 The club encourages all competitors to marshal, time keep, start, hold or assist the time keeper at club TT events (referred to as ‘marshals/marshalling’).
 To encourage this, marshal points are awarded on the following basis.
 10 points will be awarded for marshalling, at club TTs (qualifying events and Hill Climb).
 These points will be added to the aggregate points achieved in c (above).
 Only 1 award of Marshal points per member shall be made.